psychemedia/sin-eater-resources/src/_through_1880s.md

   language: python
   name: python3
 ---
-# Through the 1880s, Part I
+# Through the 1880s

 Throughout the 1880s, occasional references to the sin-eater occurs in various *Notes and Queries* style columns, along with occasional reference works on folklore that make mentions of the tradition although add nothing of real substance to our understanding of it.

+Of these full length works, two publications perhaps stand out in particular: Paxton Hood's *Cristmas Evans*, which added nothing new, but got noticed, and the publication of an edited edition of Aubrey's manuscripts, *Remaines of Gentilisme* by James Britten.

+## Around and About

-In Salopian Shreds and Patches in Eddowe's Journal of [May 12th, 1880](https://www.britishnewspaperarchive.co.uk/viewer/bl/0001502/18800512/132/0006), p6, Bagford's observations on Aubrey are noted and comment is passed on no mention of salt, whilst the *Shrewsbury Chronicle* of [October 8th, 1880](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000401/18801008/138/0005), p5, reprinted Aubrey's text, quoting te 1818 edition *Kennet's Parochial Antiquities*, albeit whilst making an error in the name of the minister Gwin, misnaming him *Govin*.
-Exactly the same text as the *Shrewsbury Chronicle* text, along with the misnaming of *Govin*, appears in volume 2 of *The Antiquary* of [October, 1880](https://archive.org/details/sim_antiquary-a-magazine-devoted-to-the-study-of-the-past_1880-10_2/page/174/mode/2up?q=Leland+%22sinne-eater%22), p174-5.
+In Salopian Shreds and Patches in Eddowe's Journal of [May 12th, 1880](https://www.britishnewspaperarchive.co.uk/viewer/bl/0001502/18800512/132/0006), p6, Bagford's observations on Aubrey are noted and comment is passed on no mention of salt.

 ```{admonition} *Eddowe's Journal*, May 12th, 1880
 :class: dropdown